admin | November 28, 2016

 It is undeniable that water is essential to life on Earth.
 Without water, nothing can survive.
 As rainfall decreases, desertification spreads.

-Much of Africa is facing uncertain times; the changing climate means that rainfall patterns are becoming more unpredictable.
-Rainy seasons are becoming shorter and often more intense; heavy rains can damage houses and crops, and then several days can pass before the next rain shower passes through.
+Much of East Africa is facing uncertain times.
+The changing climate means that rainfall patterns are becoming more unpredictable.
+Rainy seasons are becoming shorter and often more intense; heavy rains can damage houses and crops, and then several days or even weeks can pass before the next rain shower passes through.
 Drought is becoming more common, and crops and animals are increasingly water-stressed.

 Farmers need to plan ahead.
 Before rain falls, farmers should consider how best to use the water that falls on their land.
 When farmers have systems that efficiently collect and use rainfall, it can mean the difference between good harvests and food insecurity.

-This script is based on interviews with farmers and other agricultural experts in Tanzania.
-It offers advice on how best to plan water-efficient gardens and farming systems.
+The following script is based on interviews with farmers and agricultural experts in Tanzania.
+The interviews were conducted with practitioners of water conservation around Arusha and Shinyanga.
+The script offers advice on how best to plan water-efficient gardens and farming systems.

 Have rainfall patterns changed in recent years?
 If so, how?